Va1ord/Code-Marathon-5-days/README.md

 It was actually interesting to create different projects.
 I'm considering creating multiple bots at once
 See you soon
+I would like to participate in more similar code marathons.
+I have created a new repository with a Telegram bot, so you can watch it now

   First day - Сarts.
 So, the first marathon project has been completed!